 When a sexual assault victim contacts VUPD, the Metro Nashville Police Sex Crimes Unit will be notified as well.
 Sex offenses are investigated by VUPD or MNPD in accordance with state law.
-A representative from the Office of Housing and Residential

-Education may also be notified, if the victim is a student.
+A representative from the Office of Housing and Residential Education may also be notified, if the victim is a student.
 The student victim of a sexual assault may choose for the investigation to be pursued through the criminal justice system, the University Conduct Council, or both.

 A representative from the Vanderbilt University Police Department or the Office of Housing and Residential Education will guide the victim through the available options and support the victim in his or her decisions.
-Various counseling options are available from the university through the Student Health Center, the Women's Center, University Ministries, Employee Assistance, and the Psychological and Counseling Center.
+Various counseling options are available from the university through the Student Health Center, the Margaret Cuninggim Women's Center, the Office of Religious Life and Affiliated Ministries, the Employee Assistance Program, and the Psychological and Counseling Center.
 Counseling and support services outside the Vanderbilt system can be obtained through the Rape and Sexual Abuse Center of Nashville and the Victim Intervention Program of the Metro Nashville Police Department.

-University disciplinary proceedings, as well as special guidelines for cases involving sexual misconduct, are detailed in the Student Handbook.
+University disciplinary proceedings, as well as special guidelines for cases involving sexual misconduct, are detailed in the Student Handbook (www.vanderbilt.edu/student\handbook/).
 The Student Handbook provides, in part, that the accused and the victim will each be allowed to choose one person who has had no formal legal training to accompany them throughout the hearing.
 Both the victim and the accused will be informed of the outcome of the hearing.
 A student found guilty of violating the university sexual misconduct policy may be suspended or expelled from the university for the first offense.